qaware/microservice-energy-consumption-benchmark/README.md

 aws eks update-kubeconfig --name green-eks-k8s
 ```

-Check that the local Kubernetes setup is configured for the EKS cluster, optionall switch to the EKS cluster via `use-context`:
+Check that the local Kubernetes setup is configured for the EKS cluster, optionally switch to the EKS cluster
+via `use-context`:

 ```shell
 kubectl config get-contexts